ClickHouse/ClickHouse/docs/en/sql-reference/functions/window-view-functions.md

 # Window View Functions {#window-view-functions}

-Window functions indicate the lower and upper window bound of records in WindowView.
-The functions for working with WindowView are listed below.
+Window view functions return the inclusive lower and exclusive upper bound of the corresponding window.
+The functions for working with WindowView are listed below:

 ## tumble {#window-view-functions-tumble}

-A tumbling time window assigns records to non-overlapping, continuous windows with a fixed duration (interval).
+A tumbling time window assigns records to non-overlapping, continuous windows with a fixed duration (`interval`).

 ``` sql
 tumble(time_attr, interval [, timezone])